mkonsoz/PARK-SENSOR/README.md

 📷 Project Overview
 Distance measurements are taken from front, rear, left, and right directions.

-Through the Nextion display, the user can perform operations such as vehicle type selection, distance visualization, and buzzer control.
+The Nextion display allows the user to perform operations such as selecting a vehicle type, visualizing distance, and controlling the buzzer.

 According to different distance ranges, both warning icons are shown on the screen, and various warning sounds are played via buzzers.

+d

 🧰 Hardware Used
 Hardware	Description